Comments on Smart Games' tile puzzle IQ Hexagon.

 canonized factory tiles

-Finally, the puzzle would work the same if all the tiles were manufactured in precisely the shape of their polyhex equivalent, as in step G of figure 1.
+Finally, the puzzle would work the same if all the tiles were manufactured in precisely the shape of their polyhex equivalents, as in step G of figure 1.

 §4: Eligibility of polyhexes.

-§4A.
-Ineligible.
+§4A: Ineligible.
 Some candidate tiles in the IQH style will not work, because a stud would get in the way.
 These can be detected by examining their polyhex correspondents.
+In figure 4a are three examples.
+Sure to fail is any polyhex that contains as a sub-polyhex the wye shape of tile 41, the diamond shape of tile 42, or the offset shape of tile 43.

 figure 4a